rosin-project/rosinstall_generator_time_machine/README.md

 This will generate the `deps_eed104d.rosinstall` file containing all dependencies (and only the dependencies) of the `kobuki_ftdi` package in ROS Kinetic at the time that `yujinrobot/kobuki_core/issues/29` was reported.
 It will also generate a yaml file containing some metadata (`ros/rosdistro` commit used, issue created stamp, ROS distribution, etc) and a directory containing the `rosdistro` cache that was used to generate the `.rosinstall` file.

-The temporary `rosdistro` index yaml in the working directory may be removed afterwards, it is not needed for anything.

 ## Requirements